coreyoconnor/scala-native/docs/user/sbt.md

     Optimize for reduced output size while still trying to keep quick compilation time and relatively fast runtime performance.
-Similar to clang\'s `-Oz` with addition of link-time optimization over the whole application code.
+Similar to clang's `-Oz` with addition of link-time optimization over the whole application code.

 5.  **release-full.** (introduced in 0.4.0)